 The main rear camera at the backside is 8 Megapixels with f/2.2 aperture and it can take photos at 3264 x 2448 resolution at maximum.
 It can also record videos at 1920×1080 at 30 frames per second.
 On the front side, there is a 5 MP camera that can also record 1080p videos.
 The new front camera has a feature with a 120-degrees wide-angle selfie.
 There are other features as well which include selfies with palm gestures, voice commands, beauty face detection, and more.
 It also does some face correction and beauty addition in the selfie.

 Samsung is changing the phone design slowly.
 They are approaching for more unibody construction.
 Galaxy E5 has a non-removable back which means we can’t remove the battery and change it.
 Samsung Service centers can always do battery servicing when required.
 It means the device is more solid but we have to give up the user serviceability.
 However, the design and feel are great.

 The phone has a quad-core processor which is very suitable here.
 Memory wise we get 1.5 GB which is more than what budget segment models offer.
 This should provide some extra headroom.
-We also played FIFA 15 which was lovely.
+We also played FIFA 15 which was pretty fun and smooth.
 We experienced no lag at all during our play.
-Cameras also work very well in condition with good lighting condition.
-13 MP main sensor brings very good high-resolution pictures.
+Cameras also work very well in places with good lighting conditions.
+8 MP main sensor brings good high-resolution pictures.
 We like the fact that both cameras can record videos in 1920×1080.
 This is a good step forward.
-The battery is in the lower power side but we give it a pass.
+The battery is on the lower power side but we give it a pass.
 We just hope they improve the battery size in the next iteration.